oesteban/hcph-sops/docs/data-collection/tear-down.md

 ## Showing the participant out

 - [ ] Extract the bed from the scanner's bore using the scanner's control wheel.
-    The home button can be used to bring the bed out.
+    The home (:fontawesome-solid-house:) button can be used to bring the bed out.

 | ![take_table_down](../assets/images/take_table_down.png) |
 |:--:|